Poodles are one of the most diverse dog breeds out there. There are three “types” of poodles – the toy, miniature, and standard.

 Hill's Science Diet Active Longevity Meal

-I usually recommend Hill's Science Diet Active Longevity Meal with these common issues in mind.
-In my opinion, this dog food for Poodles looks as good as it sounds.
+I recommend Hill's Science Diet Active Longevity Meal with these common issues in mind.

 It contains age-appropriate nutrition in an easily chewed and digested format.